diegofps/mell/README.md

 # Display the version number and exit
 mell --version

+# Special command to customize the metadata from command line - useful when an external scripts needs to change something
+mell --set message 'Hello World!' en

 # Display more info during execution (verbose mode)
 mell -v en